 - a.
 The Fund was established by \$100,000 initial cash donation made by Darshana and Arun Varshneya for the sole purpose of creating up to two annual lectures on glass topics of significance.
 The funds are to be invested in accordance with the SOCIETY's investment guidelines and in a manner to protect capital. - b.
 The purpose of the Varshneya Frontiers of Glass Lectures Fund is to fund the DARSHANA AND ARUN VARSHNEYA FRONTIERS OF GLASS SCIENCE and FRONTIERS OF GLASS TECHNOLOGY LECTURES.
 The fund will support the travel expenses for the selected awardee(s), as well as any certificate, trophy or plaque deemed appropriate by the Sub-committee on the DARSHANA AND ARUN VARSHNEYA FRONTIERS OF GLASS LECTURES. - c.
+Each year, up to 5 percent of the total fund balance (as of January 1) may be used to cover the costs of the DARSHANA AND ARUN VARSHNEYA FRONTIERS OF GLASS SCIENCE and GLASS TECHNOLOGY LECTURES plus for the following purposes: 1.
+To support travel to ACerS meetings by glass research thesis students from India to make an approved technical presentation.
+Such travel may cover round-trip economy class air travel plus some expense for incidentals such as student registration and visa expense.
+2. To cover the cost of one year student membership for up to 30 students from Asian and other countries categorized by the World Bank as low or low middle income.
+The Glass and Optical Materials Division shall be responsible for developing and implementing procedures for students to apply for support and to select recipients of support. - d.
 The financial and investment responsibilities shall be with the Executive Director, with approval of the Board of Directors.
 The monetary amounts may be inflation adjusted periodically by the SOCIETY Board of Directors.